What start-up finance is really like

 At Quantico we talk a lot about the concept of FinOps providing a much needed fresh start.
 It's short for Finance Operations and sits at the intersection of finance and technology, aimed squarely at the new breed of problems uncovered by our survey.

 Start-ups and accounting shouldn't be at opposite ends of the spectrum.
 They should be working together to create sustainable innovation.

-We are looking to change this by building a School of FinOps to give accountants the skills they really need.
+We are looking to change this by building the FinOps Academy to give accountants the skills they really need.